bryceandress/bryceandress.github.io/_posts/2016-10-03-OWASP-Juice-Shop-Writeup.md

 For this challenge we are going to harness the power of Burp Intruder again.
 Inside the positions tab edit the request so this time it says admin@juice-sh.op and make the password variable.
 Then go into the payloads tab load go to /usr/share/dirb/big.txt  (If you need it email me) and fire away.
 Itll take a couple minutes but you will eventually get a 200 request with the result being admin123.

-TO BE CONTINUED.
+** Give a Devastating 0 Star Review & Leave a Review with Someone Elses Account:**

+I decided to combine these 2 challenges because they are pretty similiar and why would you want to tamper with a site with your own account?
+So to get this one rolling you need to go back to the website go to the Feedback tab and leave a review with any stars and with your email (admin).
+Then go into Burp and send the packet you just sent to the Juice Shop to repeater by right clinking and clicking Send to Repeater.
+Once in repeater go ahead and edit the id from 0 to 1 and the stars to 0.
+Then go ahead and send this packet.
+If you go back to the site you should see the notifications for both challenges.

+If you have any questions or need further explanation on any challenges please let me know TO BE CONTINUED.